 For us, this meant spending a few days or a week in a place we would usually only stop for a day.
 It would mean slowing wayyyy down and spending more quality time together.
 This sounds lovely, right?
 But if you’ve ever been struck with wanderlust you know this is easier said than done.
 So, we did the only logical thing: A fast-travel detox.

-We decided to stay in Texas for a few weeks after getting our RV because it made sense to stay near the dealership in case anything needed to be fixed.
+We decided to stay in Texas for a few weeks after becoming full-time RVers because it made sense to stay near the dealership in case anything needed to be fixed.
 (Which is pretty inevitable in a brand-new RV).
 And we decided it would be a good opportunity to practice this idea of exploring one area really deeply.
 Granted we had already lived in Texas with Buddy’s sister for two months while looking for our RV.
-So this meant silencing that inner-voice that was screaming at us to go ANYWHERE else.
+So this meant silencing that inner voice that was screaming at us to go ANYWHERE else.

 As a compromise, we decided to find a scenic spot in the Texas Hill Country.
 This was far enough away from the San Antonio area that we had been living in to give us a feeling of novelty.
 But close enough to still get to see our family regularly.
 Luckily, we stumbled upon By the River RV Park.
 Located right on the Guadalupe River near our dealership in Kerrville, it was the perfect home-base for our first week.